 9. Be Efficient

 Carpooling can help reduce the amount of wear on your vehicle.
-Another way to save wear on your vehicle is to plan your driving routes so that you efficiently complete the tasks that you need to.
-Apps like Waze can help you be more efficient on the road as they can help you find the quickest route to your destination all the while avoiding traffic and unnecessary stoppage.
+Another way to save wear on your vehicle is to plan your driving routes to complete the tasks you need efficiently.
+Apps like Google Maps or Waze can help you be more efficient on the road as they can help you find the quickest route to your destination, all the while avoiding traffic and unnecessary stoppage.

 10. Compare Auto Insurance Rates

-One of the biggest mistakes that people make when they own a vehicle is paying too much for auto insurance.
-When you are shopping for car insurance it is important to make sure that you compare rates with several companies first.
+One of the biggest mistakes people make when they own a vehicle is paying too much for auto insurance.
+When you are shopping for car insurance, it is important to make sure that you compare rates with several companies first.
 Here at Insurance Panda, we give you that option.
 Use the Insurance Panda quote comparison tool to find the cheapest rates for you and your family.
-It’s quick, easy, and best of all – free.
+It’s quick, easy, and, best of all – free.